 Welcome to the Driver 61 Definitive Circuit Guide to the Snetterton 300 circuit.
-Snetterton is a 2.99 mile MSV circuit with twelve turns and a mixture of technical and fast sections.
+Snetterton is a 2.99 mile MSV owned track with twelve turns and a mixture of technical and fast sections.

 This guide examines everything you need to be fast at Snetterton including, braking references, racing lines and local knowledge – all from the onboard camera of our resident driver coach, Scott Mansell.